 Your niche, or your blogging topic, is what readers come to your site to learn.
 If you blog about too many unrelated ideas, it is confusing to them.

 A common type of blog many people create is called a lifestyle blog.
 A lifestyle blog is a collection of different kinds of articles that may (or may not) have anything to do with one another.
 It is another of the biggest mistakes amateur bloggers tend to make.

 For example, your lifestyle blog may be about fashion, travel, parenthood, and budgeting.
-Are you the expert on fashion or parenting?
-If they sign up for your list, are you going to email them on subjects that they may not want?
+Are you an expert on fashion or parenting?
+If they sign up for your list, are you going to email them on subjects they may not want?
 This is not a smart way to set up a site.

-Instead, decide on a basic niche and then create the sub-topics beneath that which serve the reader.
+Instead, decide on a primary niche and then create the sub-topics beneath that which serve the reader.
 They need to make sense and solve their problems.
 Make sure you invest time in coming up with the niche that makes sense.